rtylecek/unsloth-docker/README.md

 - `[--host=EXTERNAL_IP]`: (Optional) Host IP for distributed training or networking

 This will start the container and allow you to begin training your models inside the Docker environment.

+Tensorboard is started automatically with the provided host address and port (default is http://localhost:6006/)

 ## Further information